SOCCOM-BGCArgo/ARGO_PROCESSING/MFILES/GUIS/SAGE_O2Argo/README_SageO2Argo.txt

 	SEAWATER (https://www.mathworks.com/matlabcentral/linkexchange/links/741)
 	nctoolbox-1.1.3 (https://github.com/nctoolbox/nctoolbox)
 3. Paths: The GUI runs best if you place the "ARGO_PROCESSING" directory in C:\Users\XXXX\Documents\MATLAB\ (where XXXX is your username)
 4. This GUI accesses the following Argo float file types, you must have each for each float of interest (although *BRtraj.nc is not needed for floats without air-cal).
 I suggest storing them in float-specific subdirectories within a master folder repository.
-For example, I keep mine in, C:\Users\tmaurer\Documents\ARGO\EXTERNAL_DACs\DAC_files\, with subdirectories 6900889, 6900890, etc.
+For example, I keep mine in, C:\Users\tmaurer\Documents\MATLAB\ARGO_PROCESSING\DATA\ARGO_REPO\, with subdirectories ie 6900889, 6900890, etc.
-	*Mprof.nc
+	*Sprof.nc
 	*meta.nc
 	*BRtraj.nc
 5. This GUI is most useful for floats that have produced 5 or more profiles.
-6. Comparisons to climatology are done using NCEP and ERA-interim reanalysis products.
-Note that ERA-interim has an update delay of close to 4 months (longer than NCEP).
-Due to the update delay, connection speeds, and access requirements at ECMWF, ERA datasets are no longer actively supported in this GUI.
-Pre-downloaded datasets until March2017 are stored in \ARGO_PROCESSING\DATA\ERA_INT.
-To augment this repository with more recent data than the time of this writing, you may try visiting http://apps.ecmwf.int/datasets/data/interim-full-daily/levtype=sfc/ NCEP data is stored C:\Users\tmaurer\Documents\MATLAB\ARGO_PROCESSING\DATA\NCEP_TEMPORARY.
-To change this directory, or download NCEP data in real time within the GUI, see lines 90-91 in C:\Users\tmaurer\Documents\MATLAB\ARGO_PROCESSING\MFILES\FLOATS\getNCEP.m
+6. Comparisons to climatology are done using NCEP and WOA products.
+NCEP data is stored C:\Users\...\Documents\MATLAB\ARGO_PROCESSING\DATA\NCEP_TEMPORARY.
+To change this directory, or download NCEP data in real time within the GUI, see example NCEP path assignments in C:\Users\...\Documents\MATLAB\ARGO_PROCESSING\MFILES\FLOATS\getNCEP.m
 7. Steps to running GUI:
 	PREP GUI (TO BE DONE PRIOR TO FIRST USE):
 		a. install appropriate toolboxes (see 1., 2.)